 A skirt-type adornment is also commonly worn with the Baju Melayu, which is either the "kain samping", made out of songket cloth or the kain sarung, made out of cotton or a polyester mix.
 Both are loops of fabric which are folded around the wearer's waist.
 A jet-black or dark coloured headgear called the songkok can also worn to complete the attire.

 In shirts made with the cekak musang collar, the placket of the baju will seem to form a third of the baju from the top when it is worn beneath the kain samping or kain sarung.
 However, the hem line of the baju actually runs to the middle of the lap.
-The placket typically has three to four buttonholes and is fastened together by dress studs called kancing which are not unlike those used in Western-style formal dress shirts
+The placket typically has three to four buttonholes and is fastened together by dress studs called kancing which are not unlike those used in Western-style formal dress shirts.

 The studs usually have screw-in backs and can be made from a variety of materials including gold, silver and precious or semi-precious stones.
 The studs may also be connected with a light metal chain which will be concealed behind the shirt when the placket is fastened.